 A claim to fame, depending on your perspective, is the 2003 enactment of a smoking ban on its beaches, a trend that has been followed by many other California beach towns since.
 But Solana Beach is known as a desirable residential and business center (plenty of small businesses and high-tech companies here), with beautiful beaches, a health economy, pricey housing, and easy access to LA and San Diego via the freeway, the Coaster, and an Amtrak train (both types of trains stop in town).

 Besides being a main commuting route through Solana Beach, the main street offers a broad range of shopping and services.
-You will find the typical shops and services catering to a beach crowd (and vacationers) as well as more upscale clothing boutiques, home furnishings stores, restaurants, small businesses and Frog’s Fitness Center.
+You will find the typical shops and services catering to a beach crowd (and vacationers) as well as more upscale clothing boutiques, home furnishings stores, restaurants, small businesses and the Fit Athletic Club.

 If you need a hotel, you’ll find several (e.g., the Holiday Inn Express and Courtyard by Marriott on the Coast Road) as well as condos and homes to rent for vacation stays on or near the beaches.
-You should expect some crowds during the summer, especially with the San Diego County Fair, and thoroughbred racing season (roughly July 8 through September 5) at the Del Mar Race Track just south of town.
+You definitely can expect some crowds during the summer, especially with the San Diego County Fair, and thoroughbred racing season (Opening Day is mid July and running through Labor Day) at the Del Mar Race Track just south of town.

 Dining in the area can be quite good, and eclectic, ranging from fast food to fine dining.
-A few examples: Parioli Italian Restaurant on the 101 has a good reputation; Blanca and Pamplemousse Grille are the most upscale and pricey; and the Wild Note Cafe at the Belly Up Tavern in the heart of the Cedros Design District is a terrific place for lunch, dinner or weekend brunch.
+A few examples: Parioli Italian Bistro on the 101 has a good reputation; Pamplemousse Grille is probably the most upscale and pricey; and the Wild Note Cafe at the Belly Up Tavern in the heart of the Cedros Design District is a terrific place for lunch, dinner or weekend brunch.

 Mother Nature, as always, has her way.
 Some areas along the ocean are at risk for bluff failures and active shifting of the bluffs, and some residents have installed seawalls when they could get approval.
 Recently new hefty fees have been implemented against residents who install seawalls to compensate the public for loss of beach.